Academic Advising: Information, Expectations, and Outcomes

 - Program Worksheet: You may obtain a copy of your electronic worksheet by emailing your advisor.

 Academic advising is an educational process that facilitates the students’ understanding of the meaning and purpose of higher education.
 It fosters intellectual and personal development toward academic success and lifelong learning (NACADA, 2004).

-The Academic Advising Team is committed to the success of all undergraduate and graduate students within the school.
+The Academic Advising Team is committed to the success of all undergraduate and graduate students within the department.
 Through individual and collaborative relationships, academic advisors will help empower students to reach their personal, academic, and career goals.
 As a team, our core goals of academic advising are to help students by:

 - Providing accurate and timely information about the student’s academic program.

 - Evaluating students’ progress toward completing their degree and communicating concerns regarding their progress.

 - Interpreting and effectively communicating the Institute, college, and departmental policies and procedures that affect students’ educational decisions and actions.

 - Identifying and assisting students who are “at risk” or experiencing academic difficulty.

 - Assisting students with evaluating their experiences and choices to help them develop life-long skills.

 - Collaborating with faculty, staff, and departments across campus to enhance students’ educational experiences.